Breathe. Move.

 My Story

-My devotion to this work comes from lived experience.
+My devotion to this work comes from my own journey home.

-In my early adulthood, a combination of unprocessed trauma and lifelong perfectionism led me into cycles of anxiety, disconnection, and depression.
+In my early adulthood, unprocessed trauma, anxiety, depression, and perfectionism left me feeling disconnected from myself, my body, and my sense of meaning.
 After surviving sexual assault, I lost trust in my body and my voice.
-I learned how to function — but not how to feel safe.
+I learned how to keep going, but I did not know how to feel safe.

 I do this work because I’ve walked the long way home to myself — and I know it’s possible for you too.